Updated: 27 Mar 2026

 -

-The Customer and the Company shall mutually agree upon the scope, timing, and duration of the audit or inspection and any reimbursement of expenses for which the Customer shall be responsible.
+The Customer and the Company shall mutually agree upon the scope, timing, and duration of the audit or inspection.
+Customer will pay any reasonably incurred costs and expenses incurred by Company in the event Customer performs and audit that is not (a) required by Applicable Data Protection Laws, or (b) in response to a Personal Data Breach.

 -